TharHtet236401/intern_task1/README.md

 #Search
 --I used htmx for search, and I let the AI do the complex query params for the htmx request.and i just care the data sent from the backend to the frontend and noticed htmx is powerful  for dynamic content update.

+#Server time to local time
+--I used the AI Composer with command to change the server time to local time and justify the understanding of the code.